emmawalshdev/kaytea_art/TESTING.md

 1. **Multiple image uploads**

-    When attempting to add a new image to a blog/product and remove an existing image at the same time, a toast error message occured.
+    When attempting to add a new image to a blog/product and remove an existing image at the same time, a toast error message occurred.
 I discovered this was caused by the image limitation of 1, set to this project.
-As allowing multiple images is not a feauture planned for this release, no changes were made to this setting.
+As allowing multiple images is not a feature planned for this release, no changes were made to this setting.
     A temporary fix to hide the 'select image' button (if an image already has been uploaded) was added instead.
 This forces the user to first remove the image before adding a new one.

 2. **Adding an item with zero stock disallowed.**

     Understandably, Django threw an error for products with stock level < 0 which were added to the bag.
-Preferably, I would like to add a boolean 'publish' feature which would unpublish the product when stock level is 0.
+Preferably, I would like to add a boolean 'publish' feature which would unpublish the product when the stock level is 0.
-As a temporary fix, the 'Add to Bag' button was hidden and a short message shown.
+As a temporary fix, the 'Add to Bag' button was hidden and a short message is shown.

 3. **CKEditor rendering HTML tags** upon posting a blog, the teaser along with the title are featured on the blog overview page.
     After uploading, I noticed that HTML tags were mistakenly also getting rendered in the template.
-    After researching, I discoved this was due to CKEditor.
+    After researching, I discovered this was due to CKEditor.
 The output does not strip HTML tags by default.
     I was able to fix this issue by applying a [safe filter](https://stackoverflow.com/questions/57799669/get-only-text-in-richtextfield-in-ckeditor) from within the template.

 3. **Model migrations not working on Heroku.**

-    After deployement, I continued to alter and create models.
+    After deployment, I continued to alter and create models.
 While this worked locally, no changes were reflected on the deployed site.
     When attempting to access the models from the admin site, a 500 error was thrown.
-I discoved that the migrations had not successfully migrated to the live site and was able to resolve this by running ```python3 manage.py runserver``` directly on the heroku console.
+I discovered that the migrations had not successfully migrated to the live site.
+Fortunately, I was able to resolve this by running ```python3 manage.py runserver``` directly on the heroku console.

 ### Unresolved Bugs

 1. **DATABASES is improperly configured**

     After deploying to Heroku, issues were encountered on the locally site.
 The error message states that [settings.DATABASES is improperly configured](https://i.ibb.co/L85QJpQ/database-url-error.jpg).
-    I discoved that this issue is casued by the CI template and how it has configured the database within the dockerfile.
+    I discovered that this issue is casued by the CI template and how it has configured the database within the dockerfile.
 As a short term fix, the following command is run on startup:
     ```
     unset DATABASE_URL
     ```